Anabel7213/Personal-Website/README.md

 # Personal Website

-This is my personal website that I built when I just started learning programming, so it evolved from being a static HTML CSS webpage to featuring a fully functional blog editor, databases, and Mailchimp.
+This is my personal website that I first created when I just started learning programming.
+Since then, it has evolved from a basic static HTML CSS webpage to a comprehensive platform with features like a fully functional blog editor, databases, and Mailchimp integration.

-Built with Node.JS, EJS, and Express.JS using some advanced techniques like route mounting and MVC.
-The newsletter form runs with Mailchimp API behind the scenes sending subscribers data.
+The website is built using Node.js, EJS, and Express.js, employing advanced techniques such as route mounting and the MVC architecture.
+The newsletter form interacts with the Mailchimp API to handle subscriber data in the background.

-The blog editor is meant to only be accessed by the owner of the website (myself) and is therefore a hidden path.
-It offers a number of different blocks to build an article.
-I was first thinking to make it into a drag and drop editor but figured a less time consuming approach where a number of special symbols corresponds to a certain block and triggers it's appearance on screen when typed in the beginning of any text.
-This allows for the creation of customized articles with different layouts without excessive complexity to the functionality.
-It runs on MongoDB Atlas and is able to fetch (all or by id), create, and delete blog posts with Mongoose.
+The blog editor is designed to be accessible only by the website owner (myself) and is hidden from public access.
+It offers various blocks to construct an article.
+Instead of a drag-and-drop-like editor I came up with a simpler and less time consuming approach, and used special symbols to represent specific blocks, which are triggered and displayed on the screen if a corresponding symbol is typed at the beginning of a text.
+This allows for the creation of customized articles with different layouts without adding excessive complexity to the functionality.

+The blog editor is powered by MongoDB Atlas, enabling operations such as fetching (all or by ID), creating, and deleting blog posts using Mongoose.